 33 C.F.R. § 2.22 - Territorial Sea

-The territorial sea of the United States means the waters, three nautical miles wide, adjacent to the U.S. coast and seaward of the territorial sea baseline.
+For purposes of the Jones Act, the territorial sea of the United States means the waters, three nautical miles wide, adjacent to the U.S. coast and seaward of the territorial sea baseline.

 COASTWISE TRANSPORTATION OF MERCHANDISE